Wise Online - View Week

 Studies have shown that suppressing emotions actually endangers your health and well-being, both physically and psychologically.
 Emotional suppression (having a stiff upper lip or “sucking it up”) might decrease outward expressions of emotion but not the inner emotional experience.
 In other words, suppression doesn’t make the emotion go away, it just stays inside you causing more pain.

 When it comes to regulating difficult emotions, there are two ways most people respond: they act out or they suppress.
-If you act out with a strong emotion like anger, you will most likely create undesirable consequences in your relationships, your work, and even your play.
+If you act out with a strong emotion like anger, you will most likely create undesirable consequences in your relationships, your work and even your play.
 The ripple effects of acting out usually provoke more anger around you, which leads to more difficulty.
-The consequences of suppressing those big emotions can be even more dangerous.

 Research shows that struggling with, arguing with, trying to drown out or push away unhelpful thoughts only amplifies them and makes things worse.

-What many people aren’t aware of is that there’s an effective way to regulate our emotions: Feel the feeling in real time.
+Many people aren’t aware that there’s an effective way to regulate our emotions: Feel the feeling in real time.

 Using mindfulness to accurately label negative thought patterns can help you cope more effectively and ensure that the emotion is not being fuelled by the “story-line” related to the emotion.